GiGi Erneta

 GiGi Erneta is an American actress, talk show host and writer known for her starring role in the film Flag of My Father, as Captain Judith Rainier.

-Early life and education
+Biography

 Erneta was born in New York City, to Argentinian parents.
 She studied in the Royal Academy of Dance, Playhouse West, and the Second City Los Angeles.

-Career

 Erneta appeared in When The Bough Breaks, Happy Death Day and Happy Death Day 2U.
-She has had recurring roles on Veep, The First, Veronica Mars, Spanish soap operas and guest roles on Nashville, Jane the Virgin, American Crime, Scandal, NCIS: New Orleans, Friday Night Lights, Strong Medicine, and many others network shows.
+She has had recurring roles on Veep, The First, Veronica Mars, Spanish soap operas and guest roles on Nashville, Jane the Virgin, American Crime, Scandal, NCIS: New Orleans, Friday Night Lights, and Strong Medicine.
 Erneta is a contributor to Fox News Latino.